-Brownie mix cookies use a packaged brownie mix and just a few other ingredients to make a super easy chocolate cookie that’s thick, soft, and totally addictive.
+Brownie mix cookies use a packaged brownie mix and just a few other ingredients to make a super easy chocolate cookie that’s thick, soft, and completely delicious.
 And they’re in the oven in less than 15 minutes!

 You know I love a doctored cake mix.
 But I had a box of brownie mix in the pantry and that box got me thinking besides brownies, can I make other recipes using packaged brownie mix?